-Scalable graphics hardware such as the SGI Scalable Graphics Compositor and the SGI Video Digital Multiplexer (DPLEX) can perform some of the compositing functions that OpenGL Multipipe SDK now provides in software.
-OpenGL Multipipe SDK is structured to support such hardware as well as conventional graphics hardware.
+Scalable graphics hardware such as the SGI Scalable Graphics Compositor and the SGI Video Digital Multiplexer (DPLEX) can perform some of the compositing functions needed by OpenGL Multipipe SDK in hardware.
+By providing native support for the SGI compositing hardware, OpenGL Multipipe SDK frees the application developer from programming the hardware.